 Kealie: Does the type of drag you do affect your life as a drag artist?

-Paris Starz: Oh um, yeah people definitely turn their nose up to it, like the old school girls are just like you were way prettier before and all kinds of stuff like that but I know I’m still that girl so I can’t be bothered.
+Paris Starz: Oh um, yeah people definitely turn their nose up to it, like the old school girls are just like, you know you were way prettier before and all kinds of stuff like that, but.
+I know I’m still that girl so I can’t be bothered.

 Kealie: Alright, who or what influenced your drag?

-Paris Starz: Um, I don’t really know like, um when I first started there was always like the dancing queens, there was some girls up there in… There are some different names.
-Like people who were like into like bucking, which we call dancing, and stuff like that, but really there was like no mainstream people that really influenced me.
-I would say now there are some kind of mainstream, like Roxxxy Andrews, I really pay attention to her like really big glamour.
+Paris Starz: Um, I don’t know like.
+Um when I first started there was always like the dancing queens, like there was some girls up there like Annastacia DeMoore.
+There were just different names.
+Like people who were like always into like bucking, which we call dancing, or stuff like that, but really there was like no mainstream people that really influenced me.
+I would say now someone who’s kind of mainstream, like Roxxxy Andrews, I definitely pay attention to her like just really big glamour.

 Kealie: Alright, so do you consider drag to be political?

-Paris Starz: Uh, I think drag could be political.
+Paris Starz: Uh, I think it could be political.

-Paris Starz: Um I definitely think that drag queens are like almost like the lighthouse for the community we like help people and also we like we do benefits or different things, like raise money for different issues and I feel like that could somehow be political.
+Paris Starz: Um I definitely think that drag queens are like almost like the lighthouse for the community.
+We like, we can like help people and also we like we do benefits or different things, like raise money for different issues and I feel like that could somehow be political.

 Kealie: Okay.
-Alright, so I’m gonna ask you a few questions, about your life as a drag artist, and I know you mentioned it before that you had a drag mother, can you tell me more about your drag family?
+Alright, so I’m gonna ask you a few questions about your life as a drag artist, and I know you mentioned it before that you had a drag mother, can you tell me more about like your drag family?

 Paris Starz: Sure.
 I have two different drag moms.
-I have one drag mom who I told you about earlier that put me in drag for the first time….
-Your drag mom is like the first person who did your makeup and stuff, but she was very new when I first started, so we actually met like another drag family and her name was Anastasia DeMore and she actually, she was more like into the stuff that I liked, like dancing, very dramatic contour, and makeup.
-So, I honestly got mixed in with them, but I don’t even know if that family even claims me, but basically a drag family is just your extended family and your chosen family that you choose and like you just kinda like lean on each other and even if we aren’t always around each other, like when we talk to each other, we never skip a beat.
+I have one drag mom who I told you about earlier that put me in drag for the first time.
+That’s technically your drag mom is like the first person who like did your makeup and stuff, but she was very new when I first started, so we actually met like another drag family and her name was Annastacia DeMoore and she actually, she was more like into like the stuff that I liked, like dancing, very dramatic contour, and makeup.
+So, I honestly got mixed in with them, but I don’t even know if that family even claims me, but basically a drag family is just like your extended family and your chosen family that you choose and like you just kinda like lean on each other.
+And even if—even though we aren’t always around each other, like when we talk to each other, we never skip a beat.

 Kealie: Okay, um, how often do you perform?

-Kealie: So how often did you perform like before COVID?
+Kealie: Okay how often did you perform like before COVID?

 Paris: I performed every weekend.

-Kealie: Every weekend, okay, where do you normally perform at in Evansville?
+Kealie: Every weekend, okay, and then where do you normally perform at in Evansville?

-Paris: Before COVID, I performed at Someplace Else Nightclub and that was where I performed most of my career.
-I used to perform at like Alter Egos in Owensboro, but now it’s just like here in Evansville, at most at Boka Lounge.
-We are called like the Dolls of the District and its just four girls and basically we’re a cast and we perform at both venues.
-We are like super supportive of each other.
+Paris: Before COVID, I performed at Someplace Else Nightclub and that was where I performed most of my, most of my career.
+I used to perform at like Alter Egos in Owensboro, Equals in Owensboro, but now it’s just like here in Evansville, at most at Boka Lounge.
+We are called like the Dolls of the District and its just like four girls and basically we’re a cast and we perform at both venues.
+‘Cause we are like super supportive of each other.

 Kealie: Alright, so what goes into getting ready for a performance?

 Paris: A whole lot.
 Well for the night of, it’s just doing your makeup and then some girls don’t have to but I personally have to wear hip pads and that’s just to make my body look more womanly.
-So I literally use couch cushions that I once found, I cleaned them of course, and you just cut out the shape of like your hip and what you want your butt to look like and you trim it down and put pantyhose over it so it smoothes out like your real legs and that is the hardest part like yesterday when I performed I literally was like, my mom was here and she saw me getting ready and I was like “Ugh this is the worst part, you’re so lucky that you don’t have to put hip pads on,” but honestly preparing up to that we just have to like listen music and lip sync and honestly I’m sitting in my bedroom and usually I have two big mirrors in here and I’ll just like kind of perform or just dance in the mirror and just see what I look like like.
+So I literally use couch cushions that I once found, I cleaned them of course, and you just cut out the shape of like your hip and what you want your butt to look like and you trim it down and put pantyhose over it so it smoothes out like your real legs.
+And that is the hardest part.
+Like yesterday when I performed I literally was like, my mom was here and she saw me getting ready and I was like, “Ugh this is the worst part, you’re so lucky that you don’t have to put hip pads on.”
+But honestly preparing up to that we just have to like listen music and lip sync and honestly I’m sitting in my bedroom and usually I have two big mirrors in here and I’ll just like kind of perform or just dance in the mirror and just see what I look like.
+So.

 Kealie: Okay.
 I’ve never heard about like using the couch cushions as hip pads that’s definitely really interesting and neat.

-Paris: Oh yeah, and some people nowadays like they actually manufacture hip pads into pantyhose there more so dance tights and all you do is just pull them up, but they are literally like a hundred dollars and I just, even though I’ve done drag for so long, I’ve never invested in those.
+Paris: Oh yeah, it’s like–and some people nowadays like they actually manufacture hip pads into pantyhose–there more so dance tights– and all you do is just pull them up, but they are literally like a hundred dollars and I just, even though I’ve done drag for so long, I’ve never invested in those.

-Paris: I honestly, it is challenging, but really it’s not challenging at the same time.
-I would say like mentally it’s challenging thinking people wouldn’t like the songs you choose or just not… other than that i feel like it’s not really a challenge.
+Paris: I honestly, it–it is challenging, but really it’s not challenging at the same time.
+Like I would say like mentally it’s challenging ‘cause thinking people wouldn’t like the songs you choose or just not fitting the stigma, but other than that I feel like it’s not really a challenge.
 Maybe… Maybe it could seem challenging not being able to find a venue to work at and stuff like that, but for me I’ve been very fortunate, but I know like people who are coming into the scene, you really have to work up to get into the scene.
 It was never easy at first, it took me a long time.

 Kealie: Yeah.
 How long did it take you to get to like where you are now?

-Paris: I was 20 when I started and it literally took me I would say probably two years to get like the solid foundation, just because like when like the older queens when you first come in they, they never want a new girl and you always like have to earn your spot.
-So, it just took a long time of like doing shows, taking a lot of back talk, like people talking bad about you, and just doing things like that, but I rose up.
+Paris: I was 20 when I started and it literally took me probably I would say two years to get like the solid foundation, just because like when like the older queens when you first come in they, they never want a new girl and you always like have to earn your spot.
+So, it just—it just took a lot of time of like doing shows, taking a lot of back talk, like people talking bad about you, and just doing things like that, but I rose up.

-Kealie: Alright, is there anything unique about the drag scene where you live in comparison to the rest of the country or the world?
+Kealie: Alright, is there anything unique to the drag scene where you live compared to other places in the country or world?

 Paris: Without a doubt.
-Like we are like a little like hole in Evansville where we don’t really, like some of the girls don’t really advance like if you were to go to Louisville and then come back to Evansville our drag scene is completely different.
-Like we’re very old school, I wouldn’t say like all of us our old school, but some of them like they never progress with their makeup and different things like that so its like very like stuck in the 80’s or 90’s.
+Like we are like a little like hole in Evansville where we don’t really, like some of the girls don’t really advance like if you were to go to Louisville and then come back to Evansville, our drag scene is completely different.
+Like we’re very old school.
+I wouldn’t say like all of us our old school, but some of them just like they never progress with their makeup and different things like that so like it’s just very like stuck in the 80’s or 90’s.

-Paris: So we’re a little bit unique here for that, but also honestly everyone is pretty much like music wise and performance wise, values are kind of the same.
+Paris: So I mean we’re a little bit—we’re a little bit unique here for that, but also honestly everyone is pretty much like music wise and like performance value kind of the same.

 Kealie: Okay, so, if you were giving someone advice who is specifically in the Evansville scene, what would you tell them to do to progress further in their drag career?

-Paris: Definitely watch all the videos of all their favorite queens and watch Youtube videos of people they don’t even like too because there is a lot to learn from them.
-But go to different shows and honestly travel and do open stages cause I’ve done open stages even over in like Ohio just like for experiences.
+Paris: To definitely watch all the videos of all their favorite queens and watch YouTube videos of people they don’t even like too because they’re gonna learn from them.
+But go to different shows and honestly travel and do open stages cause I’ve done open stages like even over in Ohio just like for experiences.
 So like, as much as you can perform to practice, practice, practice.
 And then, find a drag mother.

-Kealie: Mmhm, so, where did you say your drag mother was located?
+Kealie: Mmkay.
+So, where did you say your drag mother was located?

 Paris: She lives in Indianapolis.